 Certificate in Water Technology

 This program is designed to prepare students who wish to seek employment in the public drinking water supply industry or qualify for a more responsible position within the industry.
-These courses will be helpful to students who wish to prepare for the T1, T2, T3, T4, and T5 Water Treatment Operator and D1, D2, D3, D4, and D5 Water Distribution Operator certification examinations given by the California Department of Public Health.
+These courses will be helpful to students who wish to prepare for the T1, T2, T3, T4, and T5 Water Treatment Operator and D1, D2, D3, D4, and D5 Water Distribution Operator certification examinations given by the California State Water Resources Control Board.
 Coursework also provides contact hours for Operator Certification maintenance requirements.

 Employment opportunities include: